Language selection

 Search

-2023-2024 Expression of Interest: Habitat Stewardship Program for Aquatic Species at Risk
+2026 to 2027 Expression of Interest: Habitat Stewardship Program for Aquatic Species at Risk

-The feedback you will receive will improve the quality of your proposal but does NOT guarantee that the project will receive funding.
+The feedback you will receive will improve the quality of your proposal but does not guarantee that the project will receive funding.

-Your completed EOI form must be submitted by November 14, 2022 (11:59pm for your region), to the appropriate HSP Regional Coordinator.
+Your completed EOI form must be submitted by November 21, 2025 (11:59 pm for your region), to the appropriate HSP Regional Coordinator.
 Early submissions are encouraged.

 This is the organization or identity that would sign a Contribution Agreement with Fisheries and Oceans Canada.